 ARC, our service provider, has internal control procedures to ensure that payments are made properly.
-One such procedure is the post-payment audit in which ARC reviews a random sample of 10 percent of invoices processed each month.
+One such procedure is the post-payment audit in which ARC reviews a random sample of 10% of invoices processed each month.
 In addition, our agency invoice approvers review payments before they are processed to ensure payments are appropriate.
 We also work closely with ARC to ensure that payroll and charge card payments are reviewed and monitored to ensure payments are complete, accurate, and timely.
-Plus, we perform routine operational reviews and oversight to help identify improper payments.
+Additionally, we perform routine operational reviews and oversight to help identify improper payments.

-For FY 2018, we identified five improper payments amounting to \$674, or 0.001 percent of total outlays for the year.
-In all instances, the amounts were fully recovered.
+For FY 2019, we identified improper payments amounting to \$25,286, or 0.03% of total outlays for the year.
+The improper payments were a combination of travel and vendor overpayments.
+We have collected or are in the process of collecting all overpayments.

-Agency improvement of payment accuracy with the Do Not Pay Initiative
+Agency improvement of payment accuracy with the Do Not Pay initiative

-Treasury's Do Not Pay Working System is the legislatively mandated and OMB-designated source of centralized data and analytic services to help agencies verify eligibility and to identify and prevent potential fraud, waste, and abuse associated with improper payments.
+Treasury's Do Not Pay system is the legislatively mandated and OMB-designated source of centralized data and analytic services to help agencies verify eligibility and identify and prevent potential fraud, waste, and abuse associated with improper payments.
 We work closely with ARC to ensure that all payments are proper and paid to valid vendors.
 ARC continually monitors the vendor file in the financial system and cross-checks it against the various Do Not Pay databases.
 This process serves both the prepayment and the pre-award review requirement to ensure that only eligible recipients are paid.
-To date, we have not had any vendors with a match to these Do Not Pay databases.
+To date, we have not had any vendors with a match to the Do Not Pay databases.